 Fire, one of the oldest concepts in Chinese Medicine, is one of the Five ‘Elements’, or Five ‘Phases’.
 (I’ll use the word ‘phase’ from now on.)

-This Fire Phase is at the top of the Diagram, and that's the right place for it, because its heat rises upwards and the Chinese character for it, huo, symbolizes flames ascending.
+This Fire Phase is at the top of the cycle, and that’s the right place for it, because fire’s heat rises and the Chinese character for it, huo, symbolizes flames ascending.